To support and integrate with the local communities and economies where we operate.

 We believe in the positive power of images to convey ideas, create wealth and positive social and environmental value.
 As a leader in our markets, our employees are experts in photography, videography, engineering and technology, and we aim to share this knowledge to enable positive social and environmental outcomes.
 In particular we focus on ways in which our products and skills can benefit those who are disadvantaged.
 We aim to positively impact one disadvantaged person for every Vitec employee in the communities in which we operate.

-The following are a few examples of positive contributions we made in 2018 in the communities in which we operate:
+The following are few examples of positive contributions we made in 2019 in the communities in which we operate:

 Investing in future industry talent

 Vitec often donates or lends its professional photographic, TV and cinematic equipment to educational institutions around the world in order to assist with the upskilling of future talent in the image capture and sharing industry.

 In 2006, Ryan Schorman, co-founder of Wooden Camera, which is part of our Creative Solutions Division, graduated from the University of North Texas ("UNT").
 Ever since it was founded, Wooden Camera has had an affiliation with UNT in supporting the development of talent in the independent content creator market.
 Wooden Camera assist by providing technical support in the optimisation of the cameras and accessories in the university's film programme.
 As a passionate proponent of independent film content creation, Ryan sis on the Media Arts Executive Board at UNT, where he advises on the film programme, judges film contests and contributes to scholarships.

 The Offshoot Foundation's main aim is to teach, inspire and encourage young people into filmmaking via workshops and work experience.
 The Bury St Edmunds, UK, site gifted six Sachtler Ace M systems and six Litepanels Caliber kits to the charity to support young filmmakers.